15 Restaurant Chains Facing Bankruptcy In 2024

 About a week after making headlines for abruptly closing dozens of locations, Red Lobster announced it had filed for Chapter 11 bankruptcy.
 Jonathan Tibus, Red Lobster's CEO, said in a press release that the bankruptcy will enable the company "to address several financial and operational challenges."

-The seafood chain said it will use the proceedings to promote operational improvements, reduce locations, and sell "substantially all of its assets."
+The seafood chain said it would use the proceedings to promote operational improvements, reduce locations, and sell "substantially all of its assets."
 Court documents reveal that Red Lobster has an estimated $1 billion to $10 billion in assets and liabilities.

 Tijuana Flats